madrazo/nme-go/README.md

 It's a postprocess node.
 Its children are drawn on a render target and a shader is applied.
 You can have `Postprocess` nodes as parent/children of other `Postprocess` nodes.
 In comparisson, `ShaderBitmap` only applies a shader and doesn't generate a render target.
 You can use addChildrenSlot or setTarget with a slot>0 to have more than one RenderTexture as inputs, e.g. to implement a "mix" shader (currently 2 slots implemented).

-### PostprocessGroup:
+### Effect:

 Use a single node that require various Postprocess objects to add/remove Child from the stage easily.
-Indicate the start (last child) and end (parent) Postprocess when making a new PostprocessGroup object.
+Indicate the start (last child) and end (parent) Postprocess when making a new Effect object.

 ### RenderTarget: